frederic-perez/AmE-dictionary/data/idioms.md

 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.
 __play down__ To make something seem less important or remarkable. _The pharmaceutical company tried to play down the harmful side effects of its new medication._
 __play footsie__ To flirt with someone by secretly touching feet.
+__play games (with one)__ To deliberately attempt to evade, deceive, or misinform one (about something) in order to manipulate them or achieve some desired outcome. _Quit playing games, Karen—I know that you’re involved in this deal!_
 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._
 __play it straight__
 __play phone tag__ To engage in a series of telephone calls with another person in which each time one party calls, the other is not available to answer. _Hi Mary, just leaving you another message.
 We’ve been playing a bit of phone tag today, huh?
 Just give me a call back whenever you get this, thanks!_